arkurpas/Object-detection-ABB-RobotStudio/README.md

 (a video with a walkthrough is coming)

-## In short...
+## In short
-The goal of this project was to implement the object detection and recognition model for robotics using computer vision techniques.
+The aim of this project was to implement object detection and recognition models for robotics using computer vision techniques.

 * Model: Single Shot Detector (SSD)
 * Library: PyTorch